angrycub/katacoda-scenarios/securing-nomad/enable-acls/step5.md

 grant some basic level of access.
 This is done by setting rules on the special "anonymous" policy.
 This policy is applied to any requests made without a token.

+In this hands-on lab you will create allow-all policy specification.
+This is to illustrate how you could create a transitional anonymous policy.
+Apply this policy to restore the cluster to a default-allow state, which will minimize the time in which requests can not be submitted to the cluster without a token.

 Create a file named `anonymous_policy.hcl`{{open}} with this HCL content:

 <pre class="file" data-filename="anonymous_policy.hcl" data-target="replace">